I’ll Me Missing You

-At its release, “I’ll Be Missing You” claimed the title of biggest selling rap song of all-time.
-DR-64 With 11 weeks atop the charts, it is also one of the biggest #1 pop songs in U.S. chart history.
-Only Eminem’s “Lose Yourself” has logged more time on top (although pop-meets-rap group Black Eyed Peas went to #1 for 12 weeks with “Boom Boom Pow” and “I Got a Feeling” hit the summit for 14 weeks).
+“I’ll Be Missing You” also claimed the title of biggest selling rap song of all-time.
+DR Only Eminem’s “Lose Yourself” has logged more time on top (although pop-meets-rap group Black Eyed Peas went to #1 for 12 weeks with “Boom Boom Pow” and “I Got a Feeling” hit the summit for 14 weeks).

 1997 was a mixed blessing for Combs.
 Even as he mourned his friend, he capped one of the most successful years in pop history.
 His song “Can’t Nobody Hold Me Down” topped the chart for 6 weeks right after B.I.G.’s death.
 It was replaced by B.I.G.’s “Hypnotize,” a song which Combs helped write and produce, for three weeks.
 A three-week stint by Hanson’s “Mmmbop” interrupted the Combs/B.I.G. stranglehold briefly – then “I’ll Be Missing You” began its chart run.
 It was supplanted by “Mo Money Mo Problems,” another B.I.G. hit with Combs featured as a writer and producer.
 All told, Combs spent 22 weeks on top of the Hot 100 chart in 1997 as a writer, producer, and/or performer.